 These money scripts that our brains write for us worked when we wrote the script.
 If they were told to us explicitly by our parents, we followed the rules.
 If we learned by watching, it's because the rule we made up made sense when it happened.

 If you learned that the way to achieve financial success was to keep working harder and harder, that script probably got your a lot of praise, raises, and promotions at your job.
-The scripts works.
+The scripts work.
 But what if you went out and started your own company.
 Now all of a sudden working harder and longer doesn't always work.

-If you were taken advantage of by a wealth person you might hold onto a script that tells you rich people got that way by screwing people over.
+If you were taken advantage of by a wealthy person you might hold onto a script that tells you rich people got that way by screwing people over.
 That's only partially true.
 Of course there are dirty people out there, but there are also people who got rich because they invested in themselves and took risks with their money; there are people who got rich by capitalizing on their talents and ideas; there are people who got rich by buying a lottery ticket at the right gas station; and there are people who got rich because they were born into it.

 If you come from humble beginnings, you might have learned that stockpiling money is a way to make sure you never run out of money.
 But, once you start making more and more money, hoarding your money leads to denying yourself the fruits of your good saving habits and can be unhealthy.